39 top tips for fishkeepers

 13 tips for new fishkeepers

-The good news is that if you do it properly, you shouldn’t ever experience water quality problems again, and once mature, you can keep those fish that were on your wish list from the start.
+You shouldn’t ever experience water quality problems again once you have started the aquarium properly.
+Once mature, you can keep those fish that were on your wish list from the start.

 Be patient and it will pay dividends.
 Rush things and it might all go horribly wrong.

-This fishless cycling can be done by adding maturation agents to the water, which add live bacteria and their food, making it safe.
-Once fish are added, the bacteria levels will expand to cope with the extra waste, but if you add too many fish too soon, the bacteria will not multiply in time and ammonia and nitrite will be present in the water, poisoning the fish.
+Once fish are added, the bacteria continue to reproduce to cope with the extra waste.
+If you add too many fish too soon, the bacteria will not be ready in time.
+This means ammonia and nitrite will be present in the water, poisoning the fish.

 Food manufacturers recommend feeding three times per day, but if you have a new tank, this is often excessive.

 If you are watching your water quality or stocking a new tank, one feed per day is usually enough.
-Only once you have a full quota of fish and your tank has been running trouble-free for a few months should you increase the feeding, and even then feed little and often.
+Only once you have a full tank of fish should you increase the feeding, and even then feed little and often.

 How much is a pinch?
 Good question, because depending on the size of your fingers and the type of food you are feeding, amounts will be vastly different.
 Ask your retailer to demonstrate how much they feed to each of their fish, so you get a more accurate idea.

-This is a really easy mistake to make.
-There is so much choice in the shops and they crowd their fish, so why can’t you?
+This is an easy mistake to make.
+You may think that as shops crowd their fish, why can’t you?
 The answer is that overstocked aquariums suffer many problems like lack of oxygen, inadequate filtration and an increased risk of disease.

-Territorial fish like most cichlids will become more aggressive, and you will have to maintain your tank much more frequently.
-Growing fish can even be stunted by a lack of space, and all your fish may look chewed and dog-eared as a result of overcrowding.
-If you want more fish, the only answer is another tank.
+Growing fish can become stunted by a lack of space.
+Resulting in all your fish looking chewed and dog-eared as a result of overcrowding.
+Do you want more fish?
+The only answer is another tank.

 When choosing a tank, get one that is the right shape.
 Spheres, columns, hexagons and corner tanks do not have the surface area or swimming length that a standard rectangle provides.
 It may not look as funky, but your fish will be much happier, and equipment will fit more readily into a rectangular-shaped tank.